EngineHub/WorldEditDocs/source/api/examples/local-sessions.rst

 .. note::
     This documentation covers the API for programmatically accessing session data.
-    See :doc:`/usage/general/sessions` for in-game explanations of what sessions are.
+    See :doc:`/usage/general/sessions` for the in-game explanations of what sessions are.
     See :doc:`../concepts/local-sessions` for the general overview of LocalSessions in API.

-Concepts used in these examples: :doc:`../concepts/regions`, :doc:`../concepts/local-sessions`, :doc:`../concepts/adapters`.
+Concepts used in these examples:  :doc:`../concepts/actors`, :doc:`../concepts/regions`, :doc:`../concepts/local-sessions`, :doc:`../concepts/adapters`.

 Getting a LocalSession
 ----------------------